hoernsten/lxd/README.md

 lxc snapshot ct1 snap_$(date '+%Y-%m-%d')
 ```

-To update one or more containers, run ct-update.
-If you want to update all containers, run ct-update without any arguments.
+To update the containers, run *ct update* and specify the container names.
+If you want to update all contain

 ```
+ct update all
-ct-update ct1 ct2 ...
+ct update ct1 ct2 ct3 ...
 ```

 Again, use ct-get to keep the scripts up-to-date.